 In recent years the couple decided to include the Heart Foundation in their Wills.

 “The reason we did this was due to my ongoing heart problems,” Lawrie says.
 “It doesn’t affect my current standard of living but we knew it would make a real difference to the lives of others.
 I felt it was one way of giving back to those who’ve helped me,” he adds.

 He says it was simple to make provision for their family and then allocate funds to the Heart Foundation.

-“We feel good knowing that the life-saving work of the Heart Foundation will carry on and that we have played a part in helping future generations”
+“I feel good knowing that the life-saving work of the Heart Foundation will carry on and that we have played a part in helping future generations”

-“We wanted to share our story to encourage others to do the same.”Find out more about bequests Download a bequest brochure now
+“I wanted to share our story to encourage others to do the same.”Find out more about bequests Download a bequest brochure now